Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/writing-shaders-urp-unlit-normals.md

             {
                 Varyings OUT;
                 OUT.positionHCS = TransformObjectToHClip(IN.positionOS.xyz);
-                // Using the TransformObjectToWorldNormal function to transform the
+                // Use the TransformObjectToWorldNormal function to transform the
                 // normals from object to world space.
 This function is from the
                 // SpaceTransforms.hlsl file, which is referenced in Core.hlsl.
                 OUT.normal = TransformObjectToWorldNormal(IN.normal);